County Court at Law #2

 • When court is in session, it is expected that there will be minimal noise and movement in the courtroom.

-• Rise when the Judge enters the courtroom and at other times as instructed by the Bailiff.
+• Follow the Bailiff’s instructions.
 Stand when addressing the Court.
 Approach the bench only with permission.

 • Recording and photographing proceedings, during sessions and recesses, is prohibited.